barionleg/ANTs_wiki/Deprecated-ANTs-programs.md

 See also:

  * `WarpImageMultiTransform`, used with ANTS to deform images. `antsApplyTransforms` is forward compatible.
- *  [ANTS and antsRegistration](https://github.com/ANTsX/ANTs/wiki/ANTS-and-antsRegistration) for information on some important parameter choices between the two scripts.
+ *  [ANTS and antsRegistration](https://github.com/ANTsX/ANTs/wiki/ANTS-and-antsRegistration) for information on parameters for the two programs.

 ## ANTSJacobian (CreateJacobianDeterminantImage)